james-stevens/dnsflsk/README.md

 `DOH_SERVERS` is a comma separated list of IP Addresses.

-`DOH_SESSIONS` is simply a postiive integer.
+`DOH_SESSIONS` is simply a positive integer.

-`nginx` will also do the SSL using the key & certifiate in the file `certkey.pem`, which has been created using a private certificate authority.
+`nginx` will also do the SSL using the key & certificate in the file `certkey.pem`, which has been created using a private certificate authority.
 The public key for this private CA is in the file `myCA.pem`.

 The server name for the key is `doh.jrcs.net` which should resolve to `127.0.0.1`, so if you start the container with `./dkrun`, then run